im-BowenGu/RoboconOxon-OS/README.md

 This is a Operating System Configuration Tool designed for RoboCon Oxfordshire.

-It contains a setup script enabling automated deployment and unattended installation.
+It contains a setup script enabling automated configuration of a standard system.

 ---
 Base OS: Manjaro (Arch Linux)